sikopet/blog/posts/shell-one-liners.md

+Check which machines you can login into

+    for h in `cat /tmp/hosts | do printf "ssh-ing into %20s ... " $h ; if ssh -q -o BatchMode=yes root@$h exit; then echo "OK"; else echo "FAIL"; fi; done

 Count number of cores

     for n in `grep 'cpu cores' /proc/cpuinfo | cut -d: -f2 | sed 's/ //'`; do t=$(($t+$n)); done; echo $t